Fortnite Save the World: Gameplay

-The "tower defense" aspect of the game revolves around the player character defending the storm shield against zombie like creatures.
+The "tower defense" aspect of the game revolves around the player character defending the storm shield against zombie-like creatures.

-Fortnite: Save the World is described as a unique blend of sandbox survival co-op lite RPG tower defense game, and is an amalgamation of player progression, exploration, scavenging items, sharing scarce resources, crafting weapons, building fortified structures, and fighting waves of encroaching monsters.
+Fortnite Save the World is described as a unique blend of sandbox survival co-op lite RPG tower defense game, and is an amalgamation of player progression, exploration, scavenging items, sharing scarce resources, crafting weapons, building fortified structures, and fighting waves of encroaching monsters.
 Tim Sweeney, Epic Games' founder, described the game as "Minecraft meets Left 4 Dead".

-The game plays in a third-person perspective.
-Up to four players cooperate in various missions to collect resources, build fortifications around defensive objectives that are meant to help fight the storm and protect survivors, and construct weapons and traps to engage in combat with waves of these creatures that attempt to destroy the objectives.
-Players gain rewards through these missions to improve their hero characters, support teams, and arsenal of weapon and trap schematics to be able to take on more difficult missions.
+The game is played from a third-person perspective.
+Up to four players cooperate in various missions to collect resources, build fortifications around defensive objectives that help fight the storm and protect survivors, and construct weapons and traps to engage in combat with waves of these creatures that attempt to destroy the objectives.
+Players gain rewards through these missions to improve their hero characters, support teams, and arsenal of weapons and trap schematics to take on more difficult missions.

 Quests and events

-Players can review their current story progress and quests, which can include daily, weekly, side, challenge and event quests, which when completed provide in-game currency or resources.
+Players can review their current story progress and quests, which can include daily, weekly, side, challenge, and event quests, which when completed provide in-game currency or resources.

-Fortnite: Save the World offers themed-events with a unique progression line, new locations, and rewards based on those themes.
-The first such event was its Halloween event, "Fortnitemares", that offered Halloween-themed heroes, characters, weapons, and traps (usable outside of the event) by completing numerous objectives.
+Fortnite Save the World offers themed events with a unique progression line, new locations, and rewards based on those themes.
+The first such event was its Halloween event, "Fortnitemares", which offered Halloween-themed heroes, characters, weapons, and traps (usable outside the event) by completing many objectives.